What Capable Agents Must Know: Selection Theorems for Robust Decision-Making under Uncertainty: Selection Theorems under Partial Observability

-\end{theorem} Observe that for $K=1$ we recover the counterexample in Proposition~\ref{prop:po-no-recovery} where even for $\bar{\delta}_K = 0$ we get a recovery bound of $1/4$, thereby only giving us information about the \emph{sign} of $p_T(h)$ rather than its underlying value.
+\begin{theorem}[Predictive-state recovery from threshold bets] Fix $\ell\ge1$ and suppose $D$ is supported on tests $T=(\alpha,W)$ with $|\alpha|\le\ell$.
+Under the threshold-bet setup, assume Then In particular, if $D$ is uniform over a finite family $\mathcal T_\ell=\{T_1,\dots,T_d\}$ of tests of depth at most $\ell$, and then \end{theorem} Observe that for $K=1$ we recover the counterexample in Proposition~\ref{prop:po-no-recovery} where even for $\bar{\delta}_K = 0$ we get a recovery bound of $1/4$, thereby only giving us information about the \emph{sign} of $p_T(h)$ rather than its underlying value.

 The advantage of Theorem~\ref{thm:po-threshold-recovery} is its generality as a recovery method under partial observability, which can be \emph{repeatedly} applied to any history-test pair $(h, T)$, without making any additional assumptions about how the environment dynamics evolve.
 This makes it an appealing approach in practice to potentially apply to frontier agents in \emph{open-ended} real-world settings.
 However, it may still be of independent theoretical interest to study under what additional constraints one could recover the explicit compact predictive dynamics operator (the PSR operator) rather than the predictive coordinates $p_T(h)$ on each tested family, which one has to run per test.
-Specifically, we show in Theorem~\ref{thm:psr-operator-recovery} that an average-regret recovery is possible under linear finite-dimensional PSR operators, which in practice can hold in restricted, resettable, finite-workflow deployments:
+Specifically, we show in Theorem~\ref{thm:psr-operator-recovery} that an average-regret recovery is possible under linear finite-dimensional PSR operators, which in practice can hold in restricted, resettable, finite-workflow deployments: \paragraph{Linear-PSR operator setup.} Let $\mathcal T=\{T_1,\dots,T_d\}$ be a finite core test set.
+For $\sigma=(a,o)\in\mathcal A\times\mathcal O$ and $T=(\alpha,W)$, write Define